-The school is working with a number of schools to develop collaborative partnership in order to see the growth of the Everyone Matters Schools Trust with two schools having applied for Academy orders to join the Trust.
-One is Up Holland High and the other is Rainford Brook Lodge.
+The school is working with a number of schools to develop collaborative partnership in order to see the growth of the Everyone Matters Schools Multi Trust with one school having joined in November 2023 and a further due to join from 1st January 2024.
+A third school Billinge Chapel End Primary School has also applied for an academy order to become part of the Everyone Matters Schools Trust.
 The Trust has sponsor status with the DFE.
 The Trust has a clear growth strategy in place to develop hubs and Trust networks to improve the education for children and the local community.